dotmesh-io/docs/hugo/content/references/api.md

 #### DotmeshRPC.Clone.

-This API method creates a new clone for a givne Dot, starting with an existing commit of an existing clone.
+This API method creates a new clone for a given Dot, starting with an existing commit of an existing clone.
 If you want to create a new clone from the master filesystem of the Dot, you need to specify `master` as the `SourceBranch` parameter; otherwise, you must specify the name of the clone.

+[FIXME: These need formatting]
+Availability:
+* Local: YES
+* Hub: YES

 ##### Request.